 If you work on a lot of old house with lots of peeling paint, you've got to become a bit of an expert on paint removal.
 Where there’s only a layer or two of latex, this Norton RapidStrip wheel mounted on a 4-1/2-in. grinder is the perfect setup.
 The discs aren’t cheap, but they’ll remove a lot of paint before wearing out.
 And the aggressive grit combined with the high grinder speed removes paint fast, too.

-(Note: This method isn’t appropriate for lead paint removal, because it sprays dust and chips around.)
+(Note: Don't use this method for lead paint removal, as it sprays dust and chips into the air.)